-- (a) under intellectual property rights (other than patent trademark) Licensable bv Contributor, to use, reproduce. modify, display, perform, sublicense and distribute the Modifications created by such Contributor thereof) portions either on an unmodified basis. with other Modifications. as Covered Code and/or as part of a Larger Work; and - (b) under Patent Claims infringed by the making, using, or selling of Modifications made bv that Contributor either alone and/or in combination with its Contributor (or portions Version ofcombination), to make, use, sell, offer for sale, have made, and/or otherwise dispose of: 1) Modifications made by that Contributor (or portions thereof); and 2) the combination of Modifications made by that Contributor with its Contributor Version (or portions of such combination). - (c) the licenses granted in Sections 2.2(a) and 2.2(b) are effective on the date Contributor first makes Commercial Use of the Covered
+- under intellectual property rights (other than patent trademark) Licensable bv Contributor, to use. reproduce. modify, display, perform, sublicense and distribute the Modifications created by such Contributor thereof) portions either on an unmodified basis. with other Modifications. as Covered Code and/or as part of a Larger Work; and - (b) under Patent Claims infringed by the making, using, or selling of Modifications made bv that Contributor either alone and/or in combination with its Contributor Version (or portions of combination), to make, use, sell, offer for sale, have made, and/or otherwise dispose of: 1) Modifications made by that Contributor (or portions thereof); and 2) the combination of Modifications made by that Contributor with Contributor itsVersion (or portions of such combination). - (c) the licenses granted in Sections 2.2(a) and 2.2(b) are effective on the date Contributor first makes Commercial Use of the Covered